jundis/CWSlack-SlashCommands/README.md

 #### Note: This project is currently being maintained for bugs only, all further new feature development is being done on the hosted successor at https://mspic.io

+#### Note: As of July 2019, you need a Client ID to use any public integrations with the ConnectWise APIs.
+You'll need to sign up for a developer account at https://developer.connectwise.com and you can then generate a Client ID which goes into config.php as $cwClientId.
+This does not apply to hosted integrations such as mspIC, as that is handled by the host.
+Generate your ID here: https://developer.connectwise.com/ClientID

 #### Usage

 * cwslack.php: Pull ticket information, create new tickets, change status, and change priority.